tiagoteixeira03/pic1_website/content/english/blog/3rd_week5.md

             zoomable="true"
         >}}
     </div>
-    <p class="caption" style="color: #7f7f7f; font-size: 14px;">Figure 4 - Map of the laboratory of systems and robotics (where the testbed is located), using A-LOAM with real data aquired from the robot's Ouster</p>
+    <p class="caption" style="color: #7f7f7f; font-size: 14px;">Figure 4 - Map of the laboratory of systems and robotics (where the testbed is located), using A-LOAM with real data aquired from the robot's Ouster.</p>
 </div>

 <div style="text-align: justify;">

 <!-- Note that the red points that seem that they are representing some kind of lower floor are also due to light reflections on the floor due to the varnished floor. -->
-Note that the red points, which appear to represent a lower floor, are also a result of light reflections on the varnished floor
+Note that the red points, which appear to represent a lower floor, are also a result of light reflections on the varnished floor.

 <!-- Aditionally, the team converted the simulation map obtained in Week 4 to a `.pcd` file with the [pcl_ros](http://wiki.ros.org/pcl_ros) package, which will be of use for the Localization team. -->
-Additionally, the team utilized the [pcl_ros](http://wiki.ros.org/pcl_ros) package to convert the simulation map obtained in Week 4 into a `.pcd` file, which will be of use for the Localization team.
+Additionally, the team utilized the [pcl_ros](http://wiki.ros.org/pcl_ros) package to convert the simulation map obtained in Week 4 (3<sup>rd</sup> Period) into a `.pcd` file, which will be of use for the Localization team.

 <!-- With this in mind we can consider A-LOAM ready and we may focus primarly on LIO-SAM going forward.
 Eventually it will be interesting to make a rosbag with no dynamic disturbances and noise caused by light reflections. -->
-With this in mind, we can consider A-LOAM ready, and our primary focus moving forward will be on [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).
-Eventually, it will be advantageous to create a rosbag without dynamic disturbances and noise caused by light reflections and use it with A-LOAM.
+With this in mind, we can consider [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) ready, and our primary focus moving forward will be on [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).
+Eventually, it will be advantageous to create a rosbag without dynamic disturbances and noise caused by light reflections and use it with [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM).
 </div>

 #### 3D Localization